mmdbalkhi/Examples-of-codes/README.md

 ---

+## Whats C?

+> C is a general-purpose, procedural computer programming language supporting structured programming, lexical variable scope, and recursion, with a static type system.
+By design, C provides constructs that map efficiently to typical machine instructions.

+---

+### Whats Erlang?

+> Erlang is a general-purpose, concurrent, functional programming language, and a garbage-collected runtime system.

+---

 ## Whats Rust?

 > Rust is a modern systems programming language focusing on safety and speed.
 > It accomplishes these goals by being memory safe without using garbage collection.
 > “The Rust Programming Language” is split into three sections, which you can navigate through the menu on the left."

----

-## Whats C?

-> C is a general-purpose, procedural computer programming language supporting structured programming, lexical variable scope, and recursion, with a static type system.
-By design, C provides constructs that map efficiently to typical machine instructions.

 ---